tfle/personal-website/lcw.md

 ---

 ## Next Week's Activity
 In the spirit of Halloween, we're going to be making a survival game featuring player levels!

-For all the keen people, here's the code we're going to be doing:
+![](assets/27-10-22.png)

+---

+## Next Week's Code
+If you're really keen, have a look at the code for next week's activity.
+I'll be explaining it all next week, so don't fret if this looks like a lot!

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://minecraft.makecode.com/#pub:_E2E9pd4KtJEx" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

-![](assets/27-10-22.png)

 ### Challenge 1 (Easy)
 Set the spawn point for everyone in a safe zone where they can get ready with armour and weapons.